 The Japanese word for dream is yume, derived from the kanji for 'a sitting priestess' and 'night'.
 Shinto priestesses, known as Miko, were often consulted for dream interpretation.
 Dreams are the realm of kami, when we sleep we enter their world; Miko are the ultimate oneironauts.
 Like the pythia and sybil of ancient Greece, Miko would also enter trance states to convey messages from the spirit world, and coax kami from the landscape.

-It's this ancient link between hatsuyume and ancient Japanese shamanism that fascinates me.
 The archaic kanji for Miko, 神子 and 巫子, translates as kami/god child and shaman child respectively.
 Sweeping the temple steps, assisting the priests, and selling souvenirs, today's Miko is "a far distant relative of her premodern shamanic sister" as Lisa Kuly puts it.
 However, a spark of this ancient shamanic sisterhood endures through the kagura dance.
 First performed by the goddess Ame-no-Uzume, the kagura dance still welcomes gods and spirits into our world at Shinto shrines all over Japan today.

 Shinto... has preserved its intimacy with the world of dreams, or the spirit world, and at the same time embraced all the characteristics of reason and modernity.
 It has never divided ancient and modern, faith and reason, conscious and unconscious, dream and reality into opposing camps... so that 'modernized' men and women lose contact with the archetypal images and insights that bind us together as humans, connecting us with Great Nature and the cosmos.
 Such loss is ultimately a loss of self, or in shamanic terms soul-loss.
 In Shinto, by contrast, the most ancient archetypes and primal dream images are joyfully celebrated and made relevant to an urban, technological society based on the exercise of reason.